Orlandoli/orlandoli.github.io/_books/book1.md

 ---
-title: "Crypto Option Term Structure Arbitrage "
+title: "Superforecasting The Art and Science of Prediction "
 excerpt: ""
 collection: books
 ---